 “Lost me tongue before I got the chance.”

 A person flew by overhead, whooping in delight.
 That got Alast’s attention.
 They were in the city proper now and he could see, in addition to the sturdier bridges for carts and animals, ropes hung between the sides of the crevice.
-People wrapped their coats or leather straps around them and jumped, letting gravitation pull them down and across to their destination.
+Folk wrapped their coats or leather straps around them and jumped, letting gravitation pull them down and across to their destination.
 Roary told him they were called zipper lines.

 “They’re a lot more fun when you can bonepick,” Dawn added.
 “Then you can ride them back up.”